BunsDev/functions-workshop/README.md

 **Note**: ensure you have updated the deployment script to align with your target blockchain configurations.

 ### 4. Create Subscription
-Fund a new Functions billing subscription via the [Chainlink Functions UI](https://functions.chain.link/) and add your deployed Consumer Contract as a an authorized consumer to your subscription.
+Fund a new Functions billing subscription via the [Chainlink Functions UI](https://functions.chain.link/) and add your deployed Consumer Contract as a an authorized consumer to your subscription OR do so programmatically, as follows: <br />
+`npx hardhat func-sub-create --network ethereumSepolia --amount <LINK_AMOUNT> --contract <CONSUMER_ADDRESS>`

 ### 5. Make Requests
 Functions enable you to make requests via the consumer contract.
 Before requesting, make sure you have successfully compiled your FunctionConsumer Contract, otherwise the request will fail to process.

 You may do this programmatically with: <br/>
 `npx hardhat func-request --network <NETWORK_NAME> --contract <CONSUMER_ADDRESS> --subid <SUBSCRIPTION_ID>`.

 You will see a confirmation request, so hit `Y` and press enter.